jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/20-Dependency management.md

 #### Defining individual dependency

+Jerkar can deal with different types of dependency, as simple files located on the filesystem or artifacts located on a Maven/Ivy repositories.
-Now get focus on each type of dependency we can declare.
+This section focus on describing the different types of dependencies Jerkar can handle.

 ##### Dependency on arbitrary files